jaljo/articles/form-events-001.md

 * by clicking on the save button inside the opened panel,
 * by opening an other panel (it makes sense that there can only be one panel opened at a time).

-Therefore, we have to submit the form data of the panel we’re closing, regardless from where we’re closing it.
+Therefore, we have to submit the form data of the panel we’re closing, regardless _from where_ we’re closing it.
 Luckily enough, we’re using React along with Redux so it should’nt be such a big deal to solve this.
 A traditionnal flow would be something like :
 * all three events dispatch a generic CLOSE action,
 * this action reduces the state of the panel, say it sets a boolean to false,
 * this boolean is used in a React component to mount or unmount the panel,
 * using lifecycle hooks, we can dispatch a SUBMIT action when the component is about to unmount.
 This action gather and carries the form data in its payload, so we can do whatever we want with it later in our program.

 ![form events 4](https://raw.githubusercontent.com/jaljo/articles/master/images/sigourney.jpg)

 Sounds great, does it ?
 Sigourney Weaver approves.

 What we have forgotten is, our lovely designer friend thought of beautiful animations for the panel to play whenever it’s opening or closing, and bam !
 The above flow no longer works.
 Because we need to unmount the panel component to submit the form data, it will not always been present in the DOM, and so playing animation with it becomes much more complicated.

-The key idea here is the time.
+The key idea here is _the time_.
 We have to think of intermediate actions that will let us identify when the panel is opening or closing so we can delay the moment it will be unmounted.

 Schematically, here is the flow we’re aiming to achieve :
 * a user click on an element to open the pannel.
 It dispatch an OPEN action,